Learn how to apply for a credit card in Australia when you're an immigrant.

-Some card companies offer 'moving abroad' transfers, one such company is American Express.
+Some card companies offer "moving abroad'" transfers, such as American Express.
 They allow you to transfer your card to another country, and they make the transfer as painless as possible.
-All that is necessary is a current and eligible credit card with AMEX, an address in Australia and a phone number.
+All that is necessary is a current and eligible credit card with Amex, an address in Australia and a phone number.
 This transfer excludes existing balances, which must be repaid before the transfer is complete.

 Another company that offers foreign travel moves and foreign exchange is ANZ, which helps you with your financial needs when moving to Australia.
 ANZ also helps with banks, accounts, foreign currency transfers, and even dual and multi-currency accounts.